tiffanyposs/understandingAngular/README.md

 ###Multiple Controllers and Views

-You can have as many controllers as you want withing Angular, that even use the same $scope variable names.
+You can have as many controllers as you want within Angular, that even use the same $scope variable names.
 Below you see two controllers declared `mainController` and `secondController`.
 There have different scopes and you can access  both of them within the same view.

 ```